virtual-cast/Zenject/README.md

 }
 ```

-`IInitializable` works well for start-up initialization, but what about for objects that are created dynamically via factories?  (see <a href="#creating-objects-dynamically">this section</a> for what I'm referring to here).
+`IInitializable` works well for start-up initialization, but what about for objects that are created dynamically via factories?  (see [this section](#creating-objects-dynamically) for what I'm referring to here).
 For these cases you will most likely want to eitehr use an `[Inject]` method or an explicit Initialize method that is called after the object is created.
 For example:

 ```csharp
 public class Foo